phatograph/blog-octopress/source/_posts/2013-05-26-my-old-summaries-on-my-resume.markdown

     Let's talk about non-techinal stuffs.
 I'm a poor guitarist.
     Sometimes a photograher, a MF lover.
 I love playing soccer, table tennis, swimming, and also have a humble archery skill.

+Obviously this would again become outdated soon or later.
+Just want to put a milestone here that once I have slightly grown up.
+And see things in a bit different perspective, wider, deeper.
+Still a long and happy way to go from now.